-1.0.
-INDEPENDENT REPORT OF THE CONTROLLER AND AUDITOR GENERAL
+1.0 INDEPENDENT REPORT OF THE CONTROLLER AND AUDITOR GENERAL

-Chairman of the Board, Tanzania Insurance Regulatory Authority, P.O.
-Box 9892, Dar es Salaam.
+Chairman of the Board,

+Tanzania Insurance Regulatory Authority,

+P.O.
+Box 9892,

+Dar es Salaam.

-1.1.
-REPORT ON THE AUDIT OF FINANCIAL STATEMENTS
+1.1 REPORT ON THE AUDIT OF FINANCIAL STATEMENTS

-Unquliafed Opinion
+Unqualified Opinion

-I have audited the financial statements of Tanzania Insurance Regulatory Authority, which comprise the statement of financial position as at 30 June 2021, and the statement of financial performance, statement of changes in net assets and cash flow statement and the statement of comparison of budget and actual amounts for the year then ended, as well as the notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of Tanzania Insurance Regulatory Authority which comprise the statement of financial position as at 30 June 2022, and the statement of financial performance, statement of changes in net assets and cash flow statement and the statement of comparison of budget and actual amounts for the year then ended, as well as the notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying financial statements present fairly in all material respects, the financial position of Tanzania Insurance Regulatory Authority as at 30 June 2021, and its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSASs) Accrual basis of accounting.
+In my opinion, the accompanying financial statements present fairly in all material respects, the financial position of Tanzania Insurance Regulatory Authority as at 30 June 2022, and its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSAS) Accrual basis of accounting and the manner required by the Public Finance Act, Cap.
+348.